sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 ## what is namespace and resource quota?
 **Namespace**:
-A namespace in Kubernetes is a logical partition or virtual cluster within a physical Kubernetes cluster.
-It allows you to create isolated environments for your applications and resources.
+A Namespace in Kubernetes is a virtual partition within a cluster that allows you to logically isolate and group resources.
+It provides a scope for naming and organizing objects such as Pods, Services, ConfigMaps, and more.
+Namespaces help in managing and organizing resources in a multi-tenant or multi-environment cluster, providing a level of isolation and access control.

 **Resource Quota**:
-Resource quotas in Kubernetes are used to limit the amount of CPU, memory, and other resources that can be consumed by objects (e.g., pods, services) within a namespace.
-They help prevent individual applications or teams from consuming all available cluster resources and ensure fair sharing of resources.
+Resource Quota, on the other hand, is a Kubernetes feature that allows you to set resource limits on the amount of CPU, memory, and other resources that can be consumed by objects within a specific Namespace.
+Resource Quotas help prevent resource exhaustion and ensure fair resource allocation among different teams or applications sharing the same cluster, enforcing usage constraints and avoiding one Namespace from consuming all available resources.

 ## What is pod?
 In Kubernetes, a Pod is the smallest deployable unit that represents a single instance of a running process in a cluster.
 A Pod can contain one or more containers, which are tightly coupled and share the same network namespace, storage, and other resources.
 Pods are the basic building blocks for deploying applications in Kubernetes, and they serve as the fundamental unit of deployment